Jake-Coding/List-Challenges/Readme.md

 In this repo there are 2 files
 1. list_challenges.rb
+    1. list_challenges assignment
 2. smol_challenge.rb

-list_challenges is the list_challenges assignment
-smol_challenge is my attempt to make the code run in as few lines as possible, regardless of complexity
+    1. my attempt to make the code run in as few lines as possible, regardless of complexity

 ## How to run